-The main differences between this level and the next up is the binaural processing of hearing aid features.
-Put simply, hearing aids work exceptionally well when they make decisions as a pair, this extends to the features involved in delivering better hearing.
-In the flagship models of all brands most of the features are applied by the hearing aids in a combined and consolidated manner because of the communication between both hearing aids.
+The main differences between this level and the next up are the binaural processing of hearing aid features.
+Put simply; hearing aids work exceptionally well when they make decisions as a pair; this extends to the functions involved in delivering better hearing.
+In the flagship models of all brands, most of the features are applied by the hearing aids in a combined and consolidated manner because of the communication between both hearing aids.
 This really does deliver the best and most natural sound and clarity.
 Advanced technology level hearing aids may have most of the top end features, but they don't work together in that combined way, nevertheless, they are exceptional hearing aids generally.

 Lifestyle help from advanced hearing aid technology